M66B/FairEmail/FAQ.md

 * Did you know that you can swipe a conversation left or right to go to the next or previous conversation?
 * Did you know that you can tap on an image to see where it will be downloaded from?
 * Did you know that you can long press the folder icon in the action bar to select an account?
+* Did you know that you can long press the star icon in a conversation thread to set a colored star?

 <br />